Ezrin: Function

 The cytoplasmic peripheral protein encoded by this gene can be phosphorylated by protein-tyrosine kinase in microvilli and is a member of the ERM protein family.
 This protein serves as a linker between plasma membrane and actin cytoskeleton.
 It plays a key role in cell surface structure adhesion, migration, and organization.

-The N-terminal domain (also called FERM domain) binds sodium-hydrogen exchanger regulatory factor (NHERF) protein (involving long-range allostery).
+The N-terminus domain (also called FERM domain) binds sodium-hydrogen exchanger regulatory factor (NHERF) protein (involving long-range allostery).
 This binding can happen only when ezrin is in its active state.
-The activation of ezrin occurs in synergism of the two factors: 1) binding of the N-terminal domain to phosphatidylinositol(4,5)bis-phosphate (PIP2) and 2) phosphorylation of threonine T567 in the C-terminal domain.
-Binding to actin filaments (via C-terminal) and to membrane proteins (via N-terminal) stabilizes the protein's conformation in its active mode.
+The activation of ezrin occurs in synergism of the two factors: binding of the N-terminus domain to phosphatidylinositol 4,5-bisphosphate (PIP_{2}) and phosphorylation of threonine T567 in the C-terminus domain.
+Binding to actin filaments (via C-terminus) and to membrane proteins (via N-terminus) stabilizes the protein's conformation in its active mode.
 The membrane proteins like CD44 and ICAM-2 are indirect binding partners of ezrin, while EBP50 (ERM binding protein 50) can associate with ezrin directly.